The second component of PERMA, is engagement.

 People are more likely and able to experience flow when they are using their top character strengths.
 Knowing and employing your strengths contributes to wellbeing.
 Professor Chris Peterson and Professor Martin Seligman believe that there are 24 universal human strengths (Peterson, Seligman, 2004)

-Research findings on engagement
+Research findings on positive emotion

 - Individuals who tried using their strengths in new ways each day for a week were happier and less depressed six months later (Seligman, Steen, Park, & Peterson, 2005).